 Taking a personality test was always going to confirm what I thought to be true.
 Last year, I took the Myers Briggs Personality Test and it transpires that from the 16 possible personality types, I am an ISTP which means I am an Introversion, Sensing, Thinking, Perceiving Personality Type.

 The test was practically split down the middle when it came to the introvert/extrovert side and they suggested I veered towards more the introverted side as the rest of my personality type suggested I had stronger introvert aspects of my personality.

-These past few years has most definitely been about exploring more about myself and I have learnt so much by taking this test.
+These past few years has most definitely been about exploring more about myself and I have learned so much by taking this test.
 I have been able to identify areas of improvement and areas that are worth working on in order to flourish.